 Good security analysts won’t assume that the action taken by the endpoint agent (aka EPP) will fully remediate the issue, they will look for other indicators and evidence.
 For example, corroborating and relevant network IPS alerts.
 Experienced analysts know that when one malware is observed, likely more are lurking.

-Of course, the security analyst must qualify if this threat is even relevant to their environment.
+Of course, a security analyst must qualify if this threat is even relevant to their environment.
 Conversely, the threat could be part of something ongoing within their organization or an external campaign.

-A thorough analysis of the situation and making the appropriate decision takes time.
+A thorough security event analysis of the situation and making the appropriate decision takes time.

 On top of that, interfacing with IT and generating tickets to remove commodity malware from a workstation may not be meeting the expectations of hungry analysts eager to be hunting for bad guys.